 Note: Internships are “work experience.”
 The position a students hold to gain this work experience may not be called an “internship” and most are not.
 From the employer’s perspective most of these positions are consider part-time and are titled as any other employment opportunity is.

-Though the Department of Geography offers student’s the opprotunity to earn credit for a structured work experience either as an employment position or a position identified as an internship, students are not required to complete such an experience for credit.
+Though the Department of Geography offers student’s the opportunity to earn credit for a structured work experience either as an employment position or a position identified as an internship, students are not required to complete such an experience for credit.
 Of most importance is for a student to gain appropriate work experience prior to graduation in support of their goals after graduation.
-Many students build their resume without taking a credit course in conjuntion with that work experience.
+Many students build their resume without taking a credit course in conjunction with that work experience.

 Academic Guidelines for Internship Credit

 Atmospheric Sciences 4191 and Geography 4191 are the online courses that provide students the opportunity to earn academic credit for their internship experiences.

 - Students can earn 1-5 credit hours for their experience.

 - Internships for credit are normally paid, although exceptions can be made with permission from the professor.

 - Interns are required to work a minimum of fifty (50) hours for each one (1) credit hour.
 Hours per week vary based upon length of academic term and credit hours to be earned.